MasrourTawfik/Textra/Documentation/Scripts/3_team.rst

 The team
 ======================================

 The team consists of 2 individuals.
-They operated under the guidance of Tawfik Masrour.
+They operated under the guidance of Tawfik Masrour and Badreddine Hannaoui.

     - **Member 1**: Ait Ayach Mouad |linkedin_mouad|